 Gay-friendly Hotels in Dutchess County

 There are plenty of LGBTQ+ and gay-friendly accommodations in Dutchess County that are usually located in and around the city center of the bigger cities such as Poughkeepsie, Beacon, or Rhinebeck.
 During our two trips to Dutchess County, we stayed in very different and unique accommodations around the county.
-Our first hotel tip is the Art Hotel Tivoli in the same-named town in northern Dutchess County, with charming hotel rooms in this century-old building filled with an eclectic collection of furniture, lighting, and art pieces.
-Our second tip is the Beekman Arms, the self-named “Oldest Inn in America” located in the heart of Rhinebeck.
+Our first hotel tip is the Hotel Tivoli in the same-named town in northern Dutchess County, with charming hotel rooms in this century-old building filled with an eclectic collection of furniture, lighting, and art pieces.
+Our second tip is the Beekman Arms & Delamater Inn, the self-named “Oldest Inn in America” located in the heart of Rhinebeck.
 Just around the corner from there, we stayed at the Mirbeau Inn & Spa in Rhinebeck, with its luxurious rooms and Spa facilities (including an outdoor pool).

 Gay-friendly Restaurants & Food Places